Neural Moving Horizon Estimation for Robust Flight Control: Experiments

 \subsection{Physical Experiments}

-Finally, we validate the robust flight control performance of using NeuroMHE on a real quadrotor against various external disturbances.
-The baseline controller consists of a NN-parameterized Proportional-Derivative (NN-PD) controller with a gravity compensation.
-In the robust version of the controller, additionally, the estimated disturbance by NeuroMHE is included as a feedforward term to compensate the disturbance.
-We evaluate the robust controller in two experiments: 1) stabilization under sudden payload change, and 2) stabilization and holding the position against downwash.
-The setup of the hardware platform is outlined in Figure \ref{fig: expeirment overview}.
+Finally, we validate the performance of the proposed NeuroMHE-based robust flight controller and compare it with that of DMHE-based and $\mathcal{L}_1$-AC-based robust controllers, as well as the baseline controller, on a real quadrotor under various external disturbance forces.
+The baseline controller is a Proportional-Derivative (PD) controller with gravity compensation.
+In the robust version of the controller, the estimated disturbance force is included as a feedforward term to compensate for the disturbance.
+To demonstrate the effectiveness of our approach in improving tracking and stabilization performance under state-dependent disturbances and complex aerodynamic effects, we conduct experiments in two settings: \begin{enumerate} \item Setting A: Trajectory-tracking control in the presence of the state-dependent cable forces; and \item Setting B: Holding the position against the challenging aerodynamic disturbances from both an electric fan and the downwash flow generated by a second quadrotor. \end{enumerate}

-The training of NeuralMHE is performed in numerical simulation, where the quadrotor is commanded to take off with the tethered load and release it repeatedly.
-Such an effect is simulated numerically using a square-wave signal, and its magnitude is randomly set at the beginning of each training episode.
-Since the force estimation and position dynamics are the primary concern in the experiment, we modify the output of the neural network to be ${\bm \Theta} = \left[ {{p_{1:9}},{{\bar \gamma }_1},{r_{1:6}},{{\bar \gamma }_2},{q_{1:3}}} \right] \in {\mathbb R^{20}}$, excluding the weightings related to the quadrotor attitude and angular velocities.
-The number of neurons is $50$ in both hidden layers.
-Finally, the trained NeuroMHE and NN-PD controller are deployed directly to the real quadrotor without extra tuning.

-Before the fly tests, we first use a payload of known weight ($600\ {\rm g}$) to calibrate NeuroMHE in order to remove the systematic constant bias presented in the estimation.
-The first experiment is to test the dynamic response of NeuroMHE to a step-disturbance.
-To this end, the quadrotor is controlled to take off with the payload and release it once hovering at the $1.5\ {\rm m}$ height setpoint.
-The payload is tethered to the quadrotor using a cable of length $0.4\ {\rm m}$.
-At around $28\ {\rm s}$ in Fig. \ref{fig: mhe payload}, the payload is released, and NeuroMHE responds to this sudden change quickly with a rising time less than $0.5\ {\rm s}$.
-The external force posed by the payload (during about $7\sim 28\ {\rm s}$ in Fig. \ref{fig: mhe payload}) is estimated by NeuroMHE to be $-5.83\ {\rm N}$ with a standard deviation of $0.03\ {\rm N}$.
-This is a satisfactory estimation compared with the true weight of $0.6\ {\rm kg}\times9.78\ {\rm m}\ {\rm s}^{-2}\approx 5.87\ {\rm N}$ using the local gravitational acceleration in Singapore.